carolinec0909/carolinec0909.github.io/_posts/2025-10-12-HLLM-Creator.md

 To be practical for industrial use, HLLM-Creator uses a multi-step inference process:

-To scale to industrial settings, **HLLM-Creator** uses a two-stage inference strategy:

 1. **User Embedding Extraction**
    Use the HLLM (Item LLM + User LLM) pipeline to extract embeddings for a large user base (performed offline).